Celebrate the Winter Solstice with your children by performing this simple Yule Ritual with your whole Family.

 This should be a place where you can safely light your candles: around your family altar is ideal (if you have one) or at your dining table.

 Begin by talking about why the Winter Solstice is meaningful:

 All through summer & fall the days have been growing shorter & shorter.
 (I like to talk to my kids about this in a context that they can relate to: Remember in the summer when the sun was still shining at bed time?
 Now it gets dark so early, it’s dark outside before dinner!)

-Every day has grown shorter & the sun is up less & less.
+Every day has grown shorter, and the sun is up less & less.
 Today is the shortest day of the year.
 We’ve gone as far toward the darkness as we can possibly go.
-This is the longest night of the year.
+This is the longest night all year.
 In some places (like the north pole!) it is dark almost the entire day.

 2. Go through the house together & turn off every light.

 Tell the children we’re going to pretend the darkness inside the house, is just like the darkness outside.
 Leave this one center candle burning & go through the house together and turn out all the lights.

 TIP: Carry a flashlight with you to return safely to your gathering place.